docker-mailserver/docker-mailserver/docs/content/config/advanced/full-text-search.md

 #### Setup

-1. To configure fts-xapian as a dovecot plugin, create a `fts-xapian-plugin.conf` file and place the following in it:
+1. To configure `fts-xapian` as a dovecot plugin, create a file at `docker-data/dms/config/dovecot/fts-xapian-plugin.conf` and place the following in it:

     ```
     mail_plugins = $mail_plugins fts fts_xapian